Kirkwood–Webster Groves Turkey Day Game

 In Missouri, the Turkey Day Game is an annual American high school football contest between Kirkwood High School's Pioneers and Webster Groves High School's Statesmen, two teams based in St. Louis County, Missouri.
-The contest has traditionally been played on Thanksgiving.
+The contest has traditionally been played on Thanksgiving starting in 1928 but was originally a game played for the St. Louis County, Missouri football championship.